Jboghaert/proj-goto-1/README.md

 ```
 Then, once inside the root, navigate to the `packages/duckietown_demos/launch` directory and then install the text editor *vim* (or any other text editor) to change the boolean value within the correct file.
 ```
-$ cd packages/duckietown_demos/launch
+# cd packages/duckietown_demos/launch
-$ apt-get update
+# apt-get update
-$ apt-get install vim
+# apt-get install vim
-$ vim indefinite_navigation.launch
+# vim indefinite_navigation.launch
 ```
 Once inside the file, press *"i"* to edit, and `esc` followed by *":wq"* to close and save the file.
 Then, launch the altered `indefinite_navigation`:
 ```
-$ roslaunch duckietown_demos indefinite_navigation.launch veh:="DUCKIEBOT_NAME"
+# roslaunch duckietown_demos indefinite_navigation.launch veh:="DUCKIEBOT_NAME"
 ```

 **Note:** The above procedure of installing vim should be performed every time when preparing the `indefinite_navigation` framework for the GOTO-1 implementation.
-An alternative approach was opted in section [Future Improvements](#Future_improvements), but not yet implemented.
+An alternative approach was opted in section [Future Improvements](#goto_1_improvements), but not yet implemented.

 **Important:** Keep the demo containers running at all times, and allow the containers enough time (about 3 minutes) to be up and running.
 Use a new terminal window for the next section(s).